Choosing the Innovation Management Process that Works Best for Your Company

 Innovation doesn’t usually just happen.
 A magic innovation wizard can't wave his wand and make it happen.
 There is no innovation wizard, but if there were, it would be us.
 So, we would tell you to really harness the power of innovation, an organization needs a process to control and encourage it.
 Innovation management refers to the process of organizing and driving new ideas from idea generation to execution.

-While there are different approaches to the innovation management process, there are four general steps:
+While there are different approaches to the innovation management process, there are five general steps:

 - Generation of new ideas